s-case/s-case.github.io/codegen.md

 - The Database username field requires the username of the user account through which the generated Web Service will be able to access its database.
 It is important to note that the provided user account must have all the rights to create, update, read and delete a database and any relations it comprises.
 If the specified rights are not provided the generated Web Service will fail to function properly.
 - The Database password field requires the password of the user account that will be used by the Web Service to interact with the specified database server.

-The rest check box configure the generation engine to pop up the required Wizards so that the S-CASE developer will be able to add more functionality other than a plain RESTful Web Service.
+The rest check boxes configure the generation engine to pop up the required Wizards so that the S-CASE developer will be able to add more functionality other than a plain RESTful Web Service.
 The options are explained below:

 - Basic Authentication: This option when checked, pops up the Basic Authentication Wizard when the code generation engine is executed.
 This Wizard allows the S-CASE developer embed wide-spread username/password authenticaiton to the generated Web Service.
 - ABAC Authorization: This option when checked, pops up the Attribute Based Access Control Authorization Wizard, which allows the S-CASE developer to embed high level and fine grained authorization rules to his generated Web Service.
 This functionality will be released shortly.
 - Database Searching: This option when checked, pops up the Database Searching Wizard, which allows the S-CASE developer to select some resources of his envisioned Web Service that will embed wide-spread database keyword searching.